ADN-DevTech/3dsMax-Python-HowTos/uninstall.md

 ## Removing pystartup.ms

-After the installation, pystartup.ms will be copied in:
+After the installation, pystartup.ms will be copied to:

 "$HOME/AppData/Local/Autodesk/3dsMax/2021 - 64bit/ENU/scripts/startup"

 It can simply be removed from there.

-Note: pystartup.ms finds the pip packages in the Python environment.
-If they expose a 3dsMax startup entry point the entry point is called during the 3ds Max startup.
+> Note: pystartup.ms finds the pip packages
+> in the Python environment.
+If they expose a 3dsMax startup entry point
+> the entry point is called during the 3ds Max startup.

 By removing this file none of the HowTo packages will be started automatically when 3ds Max starts.